 Bronte 6 ..
 Literary: transferred use of the surname of the sisters Charlotte, Emily, and Anne ..
-Unusual as a name for baby girls.
+A scarce given name.

 Elodie 10 ..
 Saint Elodia or Alodia was a ninth-century Spanish martyr along with her sister Nunilo.
-Elodie is atypical as a women's name.
+Rare as a given name for baby girls.
 See also Elidia.
 [Elodea, Helodea, ..
 4 more]

 Hope▲ 13 ..
 Was favored for sisters by Puritans and Catholics ..
 The name Hope has risen in favor with parents.
 See also Hebe.